lovecode1/Meta-Quest-3-with-X-Plane-12--Main/README.md

 # X-Plane 11 support:
 The plugin does not currently run on X-Plane 11 because it requires an x86-64 binary, and only the ARM version is included at this time.
 If there is enough interest in X-Plane 11 support in the future, I will add an x86-64 build.

+# Stereoscopic support
+At this time, only monoscopic rendering is supported.
+I could not find a way to get X Plane to product stereoscopic capturing.

 # Source code:
 Source code is availabe [here](https://github.com/lovecode1/XPlane-12--Meta-Quest-Plugin).